jay-johnson/train-ai-with-django-swagger-jwt/webapp/drf_network_pipeline/docs/source/deploy-antinex-on-kubernetes.rst

 Deploy Nginx Ingress
 --------------------

 This project is currently using the `nginx-ingress <https://github.com/nginxinc/kubernetes-ingress>`__ instead of the `Kubernetes Ingress using nginx <https://github.com/kubernetes/ingress-nginx>`__.
-Use these commands to manage and debug the nginx ingress within kubernetes.
+Use these commands to manage and debug the nginx ingress within Kubernetes.

-.. note:: The default Yaml file annotations only work with the `nginx-ingress customizations <https://github.com/nginxinc/kubernetes-ingress/tree/master/examples/customization#customization-of-nginx-configuration>`__.
+.. note:: The default Yaml file annotations only work with the `nginx-ingress customizations <https://github.com/nginxinc/kubernetes-ingress/tree/master/examples/customization#customization-of-nginx-configuration>`__

 Start
 =====